sparky23172/burpsuite-project-file-parser/README.md

 # Installation

-1. Compile the code as described in [Build Information](https://github.com/BuffaloWill/burpsuite-project-file-parser#build-information)
+1. Compile the code as described in [Build Information](https://github.com/sparky23172/burpsuite-project-file-parser/tree/Release?tab=readme-ov-file#build-information)
+   - Alternatively, you can download the jar file from the [release](https://github.com/sparky23172/burpsuite-project-file-parser/releases)
 2. Install the extension in Burp
 3. **Make sure to set the Output and Errors to system console**